 - A. In accordance with the provisions of the Articles of Association, if there are profits after the final settlement of account of a year, the Company after its losses have been offset and at the time of allocating surplus profits, may first set aside 10% of the annual profits as statutory reserve until the statutory reserve amounts to the authorized capital, and may appropriate a portion of the annual profits as special reserve required by Applicable Public Company Rules or government authorities.
 Thereafter, having considered the financial, business and operational factors, the Board may propose and specify no less than 10% of any remaining annual profits after the above plus, at the Board's sole discretion, a certain percent of accumulated retained earnings to be distributed as dividends.
 Cash dividend shall not be less than 10% of the total dividends declared. - B. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
 The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital. - C. In accordance with the regulations, the Company shall set aside special reserve from the debit balance on other equity items at the balance sheet date before distributing earnings.
-When the debit balance
+When the debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings.

-- on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. - D. The Company recognized dividends distributed to owners for the years 2019 and 2018.
-The appropriation of 2018 and 2017 earnings had been approved by the shareholders on June 18, 2019 and June 21, 2018, respectively.
+D. The Company recognized dividends distributed to owners for the years 2018.
+The appropriation of 2017 earnings had been approved by the shareholders on June 21, 2018.

-2018 2017
+2017

-Dividends per share Divi dends per share
+Divide nds per share

-Amount (in dollars) Amount (in dollars)
+Amount (ir dollars)

-Legal reserve \$ - \$ 193,171
+Legal reserve \$ 193,171

-Special reserve ( 238,333) 238,333
+Special reserve 238,333

-Cash dividends 980,751 \$ 12.41 965,599 \$ 12.32
+Cash dividends 965,599 \$ 12.32